hectorzin/botaffiumeiro/ha-addon/README.md

 Below is a breakdown of all the available configuration fields, including examples for list-based fields.

 ### 1. Telegram Settings
 **bot_token**: Your Telegram bot token obtained from BotFather.
 This is required to use the bot.
+For information about creating a bot with BotFather look at the BotAffiumeiro repository:  https://github.com/hectorzin/botaffiumeiro
 **delete_messages**: Whether to delete the original Telegram message or simply reply with the modified message.
 **excluded_users**: List of Telegram users whose messages should not be modified by the bot.
 This is useful for excluding admins or users whose messages should remain unchanged.
 It is a list of user objects with the following structure:

 ```